-- a) Students who are desirous of pursuing their special interest areas other than the chosen discipline of Engineering may opt for additional courses in minor specialization groups offered by a department other than their parent department.
-For example, If Mechanical Engineering student selects subjects from Civil Engineering under this scheme, he/she will get Major degree of Mechanical Engineering with minor degree of Civil Engineering - b) Student can also opt for Industry relevant tracks of any branch to obtain the Minor Degree, for example, a B.Tech Mechanical student can opt for the industry relevant tracks like Data Mining track, IOT track, Machine learning track etc. - The BOS concerned shall identify as many tracks as possible in the areas of emerging technologies and industrial relevance / demand.
+a) Students who are desirous of pursuing their special interest areas other than the chosen discipline of Engineering may opt for additional courses in minor specialization groups offered by a department other than their parent department.
+For example, If Mechanical Engineering student selects subjects from Civil Engineering under this scheme, he/she will get Major degree of Mechanical Engineering with minor degree of Civil Engineering b) Student can also opt for Industry relevant tracks of any branch to obtain the Minor Degree, for example, a B.Tech Mechanical student can opt for the industry relevant tracks like Data Mining track, IOT track, Machine learning track etc.

+- ii) The BOS concerned shall identify as many tracks as possible in the areas of emerging technologies and industrial relevance / demand.
 For example, the minor tracks can be the fundamental courses in CSE, ECE, EEE, CE, ME etc. or industry tracks such as Artificial Intelligence (AI), Machine Learning (ML), Data Science (DS), Robotics, Electric vehicles, Robotics, VLSI etc. - iii) The list of disciplines/branches eligible to opt for a particular industry relevant minor specialization shall be clearly mentioned by the respective BoS. - iv) There shall be no limit on the number of programs offered under Minor.
 The University/Institution can offer minor programs in emerging technologies based on expertise in the respective departments or can explore the possibility of collaborating with the relevant industries/agencies in offering the program. - v) The concerned BoS shall decide on the minimum enrolments for offering Minor program by the department.
-If a minimum enrolments criterion is not met, then the students may be permitted to register for the equivalent MOOC courses as approved by the concerned Head of the department in consultation with BoS. - vi) A student shall be permitted to register for Minors program at the beginning of 4th semester subject to a maximum of two additional courses pen semester, provided that the student must have acquired 8 SGPA (Semester Grade point average up to the end of 2nd semester without any history of backlogs.
-It is expected that the 3rd semester legals may be announced after the commencement of the 4th semester.
-If a student fails to the arms of the 4th semester or failed in an arms of the 4th semester.
+If a minimum enrolments criterion is not met, then the students may be permitted to register for the equivalent MOOC courses as approved by the concerned Head of the department in consultation with BoS. - vi) A student shall be permitted to register for Minors program at the beginning of 4th semester subject to a maximum of two additional courses per semester, provided that the student must have acquired 8 SGPA (Semester Grade point average) up to the end of 2nd semester w of backlogs.
+It is expected that the 3rd semester results may be announced after the of the 4th semester.
+If a student fails to acquire 8 SGPA up to 3rd semester or failed to 3rd semester or 5rd semester or 5rd

-M.E,Ph.D.,FIE,FIETE,MNAFEN,MISTE,MIEEE PRINCIPAL R G M College of Engg. & Tech., (Autonomous) NANDYAL-518 501, Kurnool (Dt), A.P.
+Dr K. THIRUPATHI REDDY Professor & Head Of M.E and Stimeth Bepartment of Mechanical Engineering R.G.M.Collego of Eng. & Tech., (Autonomeus) NANDYAL 518 501, Kurnool (Dist), A.P